eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide.md

 * Xcode autosaves when you build, commit, close the project or create a snapshot

-#### Questions
+QUESTION: snapshots seem to be a legacy attempt at some sort of SCM - can I ignore them?

-* how do snapshots and git work?
+QUESTION: how do snapshots and git work?

-* are snapshots a way of overcoming oddness of git + xcodeproj files?
+QUESTION: are snapshots a way of overcoming oddness of git + xcodeproj files?

 ### Adding existing files & folders to a project